🔍 Ambient Scribe Note & Coding Audit

 Notes on Fit and Limits

-- Intended for CDI, coding, compliance, and revenue-cycle teams.
+- Intended for CDI, coding, compliance, revenue-cycle, and (v1.1) nursing-led AI oversight teams.
 Not a clinical decision-support tool.

 - Operates on documents, not audio.
 Where transcript access is permitted by policy and vendor agreement, audit quality improves substantially; otherwise the skill operates on structured encounter data plus the signed note only.